 Research Shows Low Vitamin D Levels Associated with Higher Risk of COVID-19

-A University of Chicago Medicine study gathered data from 489 UChicago Medicine patients who had their vitamin D tested within a year of receiving a COVID-19 test2.
-Patients with < 20 ng/mL of circulating vitamin D were twice as likely to test positive for COVID-19 than their vitamin D-sufficient counterparts.
+A University of Chicago Medicine study gathered data from 489 UChicago Medicine subjects who had their vitamin D tested within a year of receiving a COVID-19 test2.
+Individuals with < 20 ng/mL of circulating vitamin D were twice as likely to test positive for COVID-19 than their vitamin D-sufficient counterparts.

-A study of 216 COVID-19 patients at Hospital Marqués de Valdecilla-IDIVAL in Santander, Spain, discovered that 82.2% of the patients had serum vitamin D levels below 20 ng/mL, a value higher than the prevalence of vitamin D deficiency in the overall population3.
+A study of 216 people with COVID-19 at Hospital Marqués de Valdecilla-IDIVAL in Santander, Spain, discovered that 82.2% of the individuals had serum vitamin D levels below 20 ng/mL, a value higher than the prevalence of vitamin D deficiency in the overall population3.
 The authors of this study reported that the best approach is to identify and treat vitamin D deficiency, especially in high-risk individuals, to maintain 25-OH vitamin D levels above 20 ng/mL and ideally between 30 ng/mL and 50 ng/mL.

 Several studies support the use of vitamin D supplements as a COVID-19 preventative measure.
 One study by Trinity College and the University of Edinburgh found that ambient ultraviolet B (UVB) radiation, important for vitamin D production in the skin, proved to be protective against severe disease and death when used prior to COVID-19 infection4.